ScriptBlock/InfraredWidget/README.md

  5. I physically press the power off button on the cab.
  5a.
 You COULD add in a shutdown command to this script which would shut down windows and power off the TV in response to PinUP closing.
 But my button-happy guests tend to accidentally exit PinUP.
 So I don't do that.

+I know this is really high level.
+Email me if you have questions.  nzambo@gmail.com